 “To make progress and to address a deeply embedded culture of violence, we want – and in fact need – to be in as many boardrooms, classrooms, and living rooms as possible, as well as on the networks and platforms where people live, work and play.”

-Given NO MORE’s dedication to getting the issues of domestic violence, sexual assault and abuse out of the shadows and encouraging everyone — women and men, youth and adults, from all walks of life — to be part of the solution, this partnership offers a huge opportunity to raise awareness, support prevention initiatives, and ensure that potentially lifesaving resources are prominently available.
+Given NO MORE’s dedication to getting the issues of domestic violence, sexual assault and abuse out of the shadows and encouraging everyone, from all walks of life, to be part of the solution, this partnership offers a huge opportunity to raise awareness, support prevention initiatives, and ensure that potentially lifesaving resources are prominently available.

 NO MORE is committed to working with individuals, organizations and corporations that are truly interested in bringing about change.
 To make progress and to address a deeply embedded culture of violence, we want – and in fact need – to be in as many boardrooms, classrooms, and living rooms as possible, as well as on the networks and platforms where people live, work and play.